cbirdlab/charybdis/README.md

     - Example: testrun/TestData.sampledescs.csv
     - **Note:** barcodes cannot have 'I' basepair code.
 I replace with 'N'.

-Your project directory should like this:
+Your project directory should like this for COI data:

         <projname>/
         ├── out
         ├── <projname>.barcodes.txt
         ├── <projname>_forward.fastq
         ├── <projname>_reverse.fastq
-        ├── example_charybdis_run.sh
+        ├── <projname>_charybdis_run.sh
         ├── chimera_db_stub.txt
-        ├── mitochondrial_coi.NCBI_NT_<MONTHYEARETC>.gi  (from charybdis/data in place of blast_ignore_stub.txt)
+        ├── env.NCBI_NT_MAY2019.gi  (get from charybdis/data in place of blast_ignore_stub.txt)
         └── <projname>.sampledescs.csv

+Your project directory should like this to search the whole blast database data:

+        <projname>/
+        ├── out
+        ├── <projname>.barcodes.txt
+        ├── <projname>_forward.fastq
+        ├── <projname>_reverse.fastq
+        ├── <projname>_charybdis_run.sh
+        ├── chimera_db_stub.txt
+        ├── blast_ignore_stub.txt
+        └── <projname>.sampledescs.csv

 # Run pipeline

 ### Assignment with BLAST:

-The following commands assume that your present working directory (pwd) is the project directory
+The following commands assume that your present working directory (pwd) is the project directory and you're barcoding COI

         bash charybdis_generic.sh \
+            -p <projname> \		#should match project dir name -i . \
+	    -o out \
-            -p <projname> -i . -o out -n 20 \    #n is number of threads -x 313 -g ../bin \
+	    -n 2 \    			#n is number of threads
+            -x 313 \
+	    -g ../bin \
             -t ../data/taxo \
-            -b ../data/blastdb_coi \       #in this line, the blastdb_coi is a file prefix, not a dir -d charybdis/data/env.NCBI_NT_<MONTHYEARETC>.gi \
+            -b ../data/blastdb_coi \ 	#in this line, the blastdb_coi is a file prefix, not a dir -d env.NCBI_NT_MAY2019.gi \
-            -c !!!
+            -c chimera_db_stub.txt  	#!!!
+NEED TO REMOVE THIS CHIMERA DEPENDENCY !!!

+The following commands assume that your present working directory (pwd) is the project directory and you're barcoding from the whole blast database

+        bash charybdis_generic.sh \
+            -p <projname> \		#should match project dir name -i . \
+	    -o out \
+	    -n 2 \    			#n is number of threads
+            -x <length of target amplicon> \
+	    -g ../bin \
+            -t ../data/taxo \
+            -b ../data/blastdb/nt \ 	#in this line, the nt is a file prefix, not a dir -d blast_ignore_stub.txt \
+            -c chimera_db_stub.txt   	#!!!
 NEED TO REMOVE THIS CHIMERA DEPENDENCY !!!

 ### Assignment with VSEARCH: